koehnl/Seabird_ForageFish_model/README.md

 TO RUN SEABIRD RUNS WITH A FORAGE FISH PREY
 - First run forage fish code Run_ForageFishmodel_Siple_etal_2019.R for both Sardine and Anchovy - saves files to your project directory for each forage fish run under different control rules.
 Seabird model code for Koehn et al. 2021 will load and use these files.

+PLEASE READ COMMENTS AT THE TOP OF EACH R SCRIPT FILE

 This repository includes:

 -Forage fish model function and associated functions from or modified from Siple et al. 2019